• Skip to primary navigation

 • Jigger or tablespoon measurement - A jigger helps you to measure ounces for simple syrup.
 If you don't have one, you can use a tablespoon measurement!
 Once ounce is 2 tablespoons.
 So if you're using half an ounce (like the recipe calls for), that's 1 tablespoon.

-How sweet to make the mocktail:
+How sweet to make the mocktail

 I personally don't like drinks too sweet.
 So I only use half an ounce of simple syrup in my virgin blueberry mojito.
-However, if you want to increase the sweet, you can use ¾ an ounce or even 1 ounce of simple syrup!

 Can you make this with alcohol?